Written by Mikel Pearce, Director of Business Development Canada & UK at CyberClan, and Louise José, Marketing Consultant

 What is Data Residency?

-There are various reasons why an organisation may store its data in a certain region, such as:
+There are various reasons why an organization may store its data in a certain region, such as:

 Tax benefits – a business may want to take advantage of a beneficial tax environment offered by a particular government.
 In return, the business would need to ensure a significant part of its operations stays within the country’s borders.
 Since an important component of business operations concerns data storage, it may also choose to host its data in the country too.